20steps/alexa/README.md

 Current capabilitites:
 * Possiblity to ask UptimeRobot.com for detailed system status of your services
 * Some easter egg for your loved one
-* Basic Website using Pages Brick to integrate Wordpress as CMS
+* Basic Website using Pages brick to integrate Wordpress as CMS
 * Basic user management including user settings
 * Alexa Account linking using oAuth2 for pre-registered users